gbv/paia/paia.md

     ----------- ------ --------------------- ----------------------------------------------------------

     For each document at least an item URI or an edition URI MUST be given.
+    Togther, item and edition URI MUST uniquely identify a document within the set of documents related to a patron.

     The response fields `label`, `storage`, `storageid`, and `queue` correspond to properties in DAIA.

     An example of a document (with status 5=rejected) serialized in JSON is